aminnj/duck/README.md

 * Use the dashboard to create an `instructions.txt` file (or make it manually following the format of `instructions_test.txt`
 * At this point, I prefer to start a screen and then make sure to `source setup.sh` (maybe a couple of times until it doesn't complain).
 * `python run.py instructions.txt`
-* Sit back and relax
+* Sit quack and relax

 ## TODO:
 - [x] Check that nothing happened to the files after copying (don't need to do full blown checkCMS3, just check event counts or something)